 The period after weight loss surgery is a time of radical change for you and your body.
 You will be adjusting to your new diet, exercising, and learning what works and what doesn't.
 You may experience euphoria, excitement, joy, frustration, sadness, anxiety, anger, disappointment, and even a sense of loss about what used to be a major part of your life.
 You will need to find a new outlet for stress and a way to find comfort in something other than in food.
 You may find it difficult to be in social situations that revolve around eating.
 You may experience changes in relationships with family and friends.
 Weight loss surgery is not a fix for your everyday problems with your spouse, friends, family, employment or social life.
 This surgery will allow you to begin to gain control over one aspect in your life: your weight.

 All of these emotions are all natural parts of change and NSMC's support team can help you through.
 We have monthly support groups where patients can draw strength from their peers and we can also provide personal counseling with a professional experienced in working with patients who have had weight loss surgery.

 10. Am I willing to commit to NSMC's post-surgery program and life-long follow up with my surgeon and support team?

 Weight loss surgery is a lifetime commitment to eating and living a healthy life.
-As part of this commitment, you will be required to attend NSMC’s 12-week post surgery cardiac risk reduction program.
-For three hours every week you will learn about cardiac risk factors, exercise, nutrition, and lifestyle and stress management strategies.
+As part of this commitment, you will be required to attend NSMC's comprehensive post-operative bariatric surgery program for nutrition and exercise.
 This is a learning lab to give you the tools to change your behaviors and give you strategies for lifetime success.
 For the first year, you will have several follow-up appointments with your surgeon and with our support team.
-After that, you will need to meet yearly with your surgeon.
+After that, you will need to meet yearly with your surgeon and our Heart and Wellness team.
 Our team is available any time, if you have questions or concerns, or just need help getting back on track.